José Mariano Salas: Later life

 After stepping down from the presidency, Salas served in the military and was taken prisoner by the Americans at Padierna in August 1847.
 He was released after the war ended.
 He was then named commandant general of Querétaro, he resigned this post though, and was later awarded with the Presidency of the Military Court, when General Filisola died.
 He once again would support Santa Anna, when the latter sought to overthrow the government in 1853.
 He was the assigned to be the commandant general of the Department of Mexico, and opposed himself to the Revolution of Ayutla in 1854.
 When the revolution triumphed, Salas faced no other punishment other than being completely exlucluded from politics by the triumphant liberals.

 War of Reform

 During the War of Reform, he supported the plan of Manuel Robles Pezuela to depose the conservative president Zuloaga in favor of a junta that would choose a new president.
 The plan succeeded with the junta meeting on 30 December 1858.
-Salas got fourteen votes, but ultimately Miguel Miramon would win with fifty votes.
-Roblez Pezuela handed over power to Salas while Miramon arrived, which ultimately would be only for a few days.
+Salas got fourteen votes, but ultimately Miguel Miramón would win with fifty votes.
+Roblez Pezuela handed over power to Salas while Miramón arrived, which ultimately would be only for a few days.
 After the defeat of the conservatives in 1860, Salas was banished from the country.